BeBe & CeCe Winans (album)

-BeBe & CeCe Winans is the second studio album by American gospel singing duo BeBe & CeCe Winans, released in 1987 on Capitol Records.
+BeBe & CeCe Winans is the self-titled second studio album by American gospel singing duo BeBe & CeCe Winans, released in 1987 on Capitol Records.
 The album reached number 12 on the Billboard Top Gospel Albums chart, and features the hit singles "Change Your Nature", "I.O.U.
 Me" and "Love Said Not So".
 CeCe Winans won a Grammy Award for Best Soul Gospel Performance, Female for the song "For Always."